 Remote Learning Information and Guidance

-We are determined at CVEA that all students will be able to continue to learn during the challenges presented by the COVID-19 pandemic.
+We are determined at CVEA that all students will be able to continue to learn during any form of absence from the Academy.
 The remote learning curriculum we have carefully designed will provide both teachers and students with a valuable educational medium that can continue to connect all parts of our learning community, to enable us to continue to deliver a high-quality education for the students we serve.
-The main platforms used for the setting and delivery of all remote learning will be through a blended use of Class Charts and Microsoft Teams.
+The main platform used for the setting and delivery of all remote learning will be through a blended use of Class Charts and Microsoft Teams.
 The information found on this page has been produced to support staff, students and parents whilst working remotely from home.

 We will regularly update the contents of this page in line with the latest guidance provided by the Department for Education and the government.
 If you have any queries with regard to remote learning at CVEA please contact [email protected] and we will ensure your query is answered.

 Will my child be taught broadly the same curriculum as they would if they were in school?

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations in some subjects.
 For example, practical subjects like PE cannot operate as normal.
 However, adjustments have been put in place where students can access virtual workouts from home to maintain fitness levels.

 How long can I expect work set by the school to take my child each day?

 We expect that remote education (including lesson activities and homework) will take students broadly the following number of hours each day: Key Stage 3 and 4 - 5 hours per day.

 How will my child access any online remote education you are providing?